 Fill out your basic information, including your contact details.
 As you continue, you’ll be prompted to fill out more pages detailing your personal information and financial situation.

 Image: Ferratum Canada

 Once everything is filled out, verify that the information is correct and hit submit.
 You’ll typically be notified with a decision on your loan application within a few minutes — although some lenders may take multiple days.
 If you’re approved, your lender will contact you to confirm your details.
 Most people receive their loan funds as soon as one business day after approval, however some lenders may take one or two weeks to approve the loan and disburse the funds.

 What happens next?

-Many lenders and banks require that you have a working bank account to receive your loan via direct deposit, but that’s not always the only option.
-Some lenders will be able to send you a cheque or load your money onto a prepaid debit card.
-If this is important to you, ask your lender how they transfer funds.
+Many lenders and banks require that you have a chequing account to receive your loan via direct deposit – but that’s not always the only option.
+Some lenders will be able to send you a cheque — if this is important to you, ask your lender how it transfers funds.

-It’s very important to make your repayments on time so you don’t end up paying extra in fees or hurting your credit score.
+It’s very important to make your payments on time so you don’t end up paying extra in fees or hurting your credit.
 Be sure to verify how you’ll need to make repayments.
-Can you pay by phone, online through the lender’s website or do you need to mail in a cheque?
+Will the lender automatically withdraw the funds using a pre-authorized payment or can you pay by phone with a credit card, online through the lender’s website or by mailing a cheque?
 Is there an automatic payment option?
-These choices will impact which lender you choose and how you’ll pay off your debt.
+These will impact which lender you choose and how you’ll pay off your debt.